-The value of the accommodation is usually not subject to GST/HST if the employee occupies it for at least one month.
+If the employee occupies the accommodation for at least one month, the value of the accommodation is usually not subject to GST/HST.

-Report the taxable benefit in box 14, "Employment income," and in the "Other information" area under code 30 at the bottom of the employee's T4 slip.
+Report the taxable benefit for the utilities in box 14, "Employment income," and in the "Other information" area under code 40 at the bottom of the employee's T4 slip.
+Report the taxable benefit for housing in box 14 and in the "Other information" area under code 40.

-If the accommodation you provide to the employee is in a prescribed zone, see "Accommodation or utilities provided by the employer" on page 28.
+If the accommodation you provide to the employee is in a prescribed zone, see "Accommodation or utilities provided by the employer," on page 32.